North Dakota No Fault Divorce

 The issue of property distribution

-Some of the issues considered by the Judge before taking a decision regarding property distribution are as follows.
+Some of the issues considered by the Judge before taking a decision regarding property distribution are as follows:

 • The economical conditions of the divorcing partners

-• The needs and circumstances of both
+• The needs and circumstances of both the parties

 • The duration of the marriage